Chinese aircraft carrier Shandong

 Shandong (17; 山东舰 (Shāndōng Jiàn)) is a Chinese aircraft carrier that was launched on 26 April 2017 for the People's Liberation Army Navy (PLAN) of the People's Republic of China.
-It is the country's first domestically built aircraft carrier and second in PLAN service after the completion and commissioning of Liaoning, from which it is derived.
-Shandong's class was initially suspected to be designated Type 001A (as Liaoning received the designation Type 001) but was revealed to be Type 002 at its commissioning ceremony.
-The class received the NATO reporting name Kuznetsov Mod. ("modified").
+She is the country's first domestically built aircraft carrier and second in PLAN service after the completion and commissioning of Liaoning, from which she is derived.
+Shandong's class was initially suspected to be designated Type 001A (as Liaoning received the designation Type 001) but was revealed to be Type 002 at her commissioning ceremony.
+The class received the NATO reporting name Kuznetsov Mod. ("modified"), since the design of the ship is a modified version of and similar to the Kuznetsov-class aircraft carrier originally made for the Soviet Navy.

 History

 Construction

 Shandong was constructed by the Dalian Shipbuilding Industry, part of the China Shipbuilding Industry Corporation, in Dalian, Liaoning province, China.
 According to the state Xinhua News Agency, manufacture began in November 2013 and laid down the keel for its hull in a dry dock beginning in March 2015.

-The Chinese government did not publicly confirm the ship's existence until construction was well underway.
+The Chinese government did not publicly confirm the ship's existence until construction was well under way.
 Satellite imagery for the defense analysis industry showed the aircraft carrier in the early stages of hull assembly by March 2015.
 Public photos of a hull with military characteristics at the Dalian shipyard surfaced on the internet the next month.
 In October 2015, the first definitive signs of the vessel's role appeared when construction of a hangar deck began on the hull.
 In December 2015, a Chinese defense ministry spokesman confirmed that the ship was an aircraft carrier, stating that the design and construction work was under way.

 In May 2016, the ski-jump takeoff ramp was noted to be close to installation.
 The ship's island superstructure was fabricated in two parts: the nine-deck forward half, containing the bridge and main mast, was installed by September of that year; the aft half, with the funnel and air intakes, was installed in the weeks that followed.
 By the end of 2016, the ship was substantially structurally complete.

 Outfitting

 Following the launch, the carrier was fitted-out and underwent early tests of the propulsion system.
 The dockside system trials began after the out-fitting was completed in November 2017.

-At the time of its launch, the ship was not expected to be delivered to PLAN until 2020; however, successful early tests put the project ahead of schedule and media reports indicated that it could enter the navy fleet in 2019.
-While its predecessor CNS Liaoning has been used largely as a training ship since it entered active service in 2012, the Type 002 is expected to be used in regular military operational service.
+At the time of her launch, the ship was not expected to be delivered to PLAN until 2020; however, successful early tests put the project ahead of schedule and media reports indicated that she could enter the navy fleet in 2019.
+While her predecessor CNS Liaoning has been used largely as a training ship since she entered active service in 2012, the Type 002 is expected to be used in regular military operational service.